 Workers’ comp fraud may involve other related offenses.
 This includes identity theft charges when another person’s information was used to get workers’ comp benefits.
 Workers’ comp fraud may also involve insurance fraud for claims involving health, medical, or disability insurance.

 6.1 Identity Theft C.R.S.
 18-5-902

 In Colorado, it is a criminal offense to use another person’s personal or financial identifying information to obtain anything of value.
 This includes using another person’s identity to file a claim for workers’ comp benefits.
 Identity theft is a class 4 felony in Colorado.
 Penalties for identity theft include 2 to 6 years in prison and a fine of up to $500,000.

 Insurance fraud involves presenting a false insurance claim for a loss, claiming a loss for damage that occurred prior to coverage, intentionally damaging covered property, or presenting a false statement for an insurance claim.
 This includes medical insurance, disability insurance, or other types of insurance fraud.
 Insurance fraud is a class 5 felony.
 The penalties for insurance fraud include up to 3 years in prison and a fine of up to $100,000.

 If you have been accused of workers’ comp fraud or are being investigated by the Workers’ Comp Fraud Investigation Unit, please contact us at Colorado Legal Defense Group.
-Our Colorado defense attorneys have many years of experience representing clients who have been charged with criminal fraud offenses.
-We are among the best Colorado criminal defense attorneys to call.
-Contact us today for a free consultation by phone or in-person or in our Denver law office.

 - C.R.S.
 9-43-402